deemp/flakes/hcl-terraform/README.md

   };
 ```

-These values will be mapped over the supplied set of variables to produce a more complete set of values in `tfvars.tf`:
+These values will be mapped over the supplied set of variables to produce a more complete set of values in `terraform.tfvars`:

 ```nix
 app_purescript = {